heidarianw/spring-petclinic/readme.md

    ```bash
    ./mvnw org.pitest:pitest-maven:mutationCoverage
    ```
-   We'll update the test necessary to fix the build.
-First, let's take a look at the JaCoCo coverage report.
-   JaCoCo generates `jacoco.exec` - a binary file with coverage report data.
-   You can view the coverage report from the [index.html](./target/site/jacoco/index.html) file.
 4. Mutation testing results can be viewed in the [index.html](./target/pit-reports) file.
 Information on how to read this file can be found on slide 15 of the presentation deck.

    To find this file navigate to the `index.html` file found in `target/pit-reports/<timestamped folder>/index.html`